Pomegranate

 Stamina booster

 Just like beetroot, pomegranates are rich in natural nitrates which help your blood vessels to dilate, allowing more blood to flow into your muscles.
-When you’re exercising, your muscles are using oxygen faster than usual so when your blood vessels allow more oxygen-rich blood into them, it delays the onset of fatigue.
+When you’re exercising, your muscles are using oxygen faster than usual, so when your blood vessels allow more oxygen-rich blood into them, it delays the onset of fatigue.
 In other words, you won’t start feeling tired so soon and will be able to do more.

 Juice or seeds?

-The studies I’ve mentioned mostly used pomegranate juice or extract in order to measure the participants’ intakes accurately.
+The studies mentioned mostly used pomegranate juice or extract to measure the participants’ intakes accurately.
 Drinking juice is undoubtedly easier than extracting pomegranate seeds but the latter is worth the effort.
 The seeds offer a lot of beneficial fibre that helps to keep your digestive system healthy and provide the maximum amount of all the nutrients in the fruit, some of which are reduced in juice.

-If you do prefer to drink your pomegranate, always check that you’re buying quality juice and not a diluted drink with colourants.
+If you do prefer to drink your pomegranate, always check that you’re buying quality juice and not a diluted drink with added colourants.

 How to choose a pomegranate?